UGSDW/ugsdw.github.io/_posts/2019-09-28-alumni-it-is-time-for-trustees-to-accept-selective-expansion.md

 release: false
 published: true
 title: 'Alumni: It is Time for Trustees to Accept Selective Expansion '
-excerpt: >-
-  Ahead of the October Board of Trustees meeting, 200 Grinnell alumni urges trustees to accept partial expansion of union representation to student workers.
 ---
 ### Open Letter Signed by 200 Alumni in Support of Partial Expansion